lschmid83/12-Step-Recovery-Guide/README.md

 # Note

-If you want to work on the unfinished Meetings, Audio, Program or More fragment implementation:
+If you want to work on the unfinished Meetings, Audio, Program or More fragment implementations:

 Uncomment the fragment you want to work on in res/layout/menu/bottom_nav_menu.xml